-Although water from the majority of sites exceeds one or more DEQ-7 standards, the concentrations between wells vary considerably.
-Figure 3-16 shows iron and arsenic concentrations for six of the bedrock wells sampled during the spring of 2021.
-In Figure 3-16, iron concentrations vary from 1 mg/L to almost 400 mg/L, while arsenic concentrations vary from 2 μ g/L to greater than 950 μ g/L.
+Although water from the majority of sites exceeded one or more DEQ-7 standards, the concentrations varied considerably between wells.
+Figure 3-16 shows iron and arsenic concentrations for six of the bedrock wells sampled during the spring of 2022.
+In figure 3-16, iron concentrations vary from 1 mg/L to almost 360 mg/L, while arsenic concentrations vary from 2 $\mu$ g/L to greater than 700 $\mu$ g/L.

-Water from well J has the greatest number of exceedances.
+Water from well J had the greatest number of exceedances.
 The poor water quality in this well is expected, considering its close proximity to the pit and interconnected adjacent mine workings.
 The well is completed approximately 40 ft above Pittsmont Mine workings that extend to the pit.
-Figure 3-18 compares selected trace metal concentrations in water from well A, well J, and the Berkeley Pit (2021 sample collected 4 ft below the water surface).
-Well A is located southeast of the pit and concentrations are orders of magnitude less for most analytes than in sites near the pit; water quality is similar between the pit and well J. Water-quality data support the water-level monitoring interpretations that hydraulic gradients in the bedrock are towards the pit.
+Figure 3-18 compares selected trace metal concentrations in water from well A, well J, and the Berkeley Pit (2022 sample collected 3 ft below the water surface).
+Well A is located southeast of the pit and concentrations were orders of magnitude less for most analytes than in sites near the pit; water quality was similar between the pit and well J. Water-quality data support the water-level monitoring interpretations that hydraulic gradients in the bedrock are towards the pit.
 The extremely high concentrations of copper, cadmium, and zinc in the pit water and in well J show that any flow from these sites away from the pit would likely be detected in water samples from more distant wells.